team4099/FalconScout/docs/CONFIGURING_DATAVALIDATION.md

                 error_type=ErrorType.WARNING,
             )
         ```
- - Lastly to run the check the function must be called in either `validate_submission` or `validate_data` and pass in the required data arguments
+ - Lastly, to run the check the function must be called in either `validate_submission` or `validate_data` with the required data values passed in as arguments
- - Example data check function call
+ - Example function call
     ```
     def validate_submission(self, submission: Series) -> None:
         self.check_for_auto_great_than_6(